jimhigson/oboe.js-dissertation/markdown/3_Background.md

 programming would allow structural refactoring to occur without disparate parts having to be modified in parallel.

-Extraneous changes also dilute a VCS changelog, making it less easy to later follow a narrative of code changes which are intrinsic to the update in logic expressed by the program, and therefore harder to later understand the thinking behind the change and the reason for the change.
+Extraneous changes also dilute a VCS changelog, making it difficult to later follow a narrative of updates to the logic expressed by the program.
+It is therefore harder to later understand the thinking behind a change or the reason for the change.

 JSONPath and XPath selector languages
 -------------------------------------